Introduction

 Good leadership

 Nowadays, incompetent leaders unfortunately are the norm.
 And we know very well what good leadership is.
-A good good leadershipleader should be intelligent, competent, empathetic, humble, communicate well, guide and inspire his or her people and brings out the best in them.
+A good leader should be intelligent, competent, empathetic, humble, communicate well, guide and inspire his or her people and brings out the best in them.
 Above all, it is someone who knows himself and herself and takes his or her talents and limitations into account.
 In other words, this is coaching leadership.
 But look around you.
 How many leaders with these characteristics do you see around you or come across?
 The fact is that these kinds of bosses are exceptional.

 Self-confidence